-- Please dress appropriately based on weather conditions.
-If raining, students should wear rain jackets.
-On cold weather days students should wear pants and bring a fleece. - Uniforms should fit properly-no oversized or too- tight/short tops or bottoms.
-Pants should touch the top of shoes. - Shorts, skirts, and jumpers must be no shorter than 3" above the knee.
-Uniform bottoms may not be rolled at the waist or bottom. - Shirts must be tucked in at all times except on PE uniform days. - Black or white athletic shoes with closed toes, closed heels, and black or white laces or Velcro (no slip-ons) are permitted.
+- Uniforms should fit properly-no oversized or too-tight/short tops or bottoms. - Shorts, skirts, and jumpers must be no shorter than 3" above the knee.
+Uniform bottoms may not be rolled at the waist or bottom. - · Shirts must be tucked in at all times. - Black or white athletic shoes with closed toes, closed heels, and black or white laces or Velcro (no slip-ons) are permitted.
 Athletic Shoes may NOT have colorful logos, soles, laces, or other details.
-Sandals, boots, crocs or high heels of any kind are not permitted.
-Shoelaces must be tied at all times (Please Note: A black or white shoe logo is acceptable.
-Designs and patterns are NOT permitted.). - Outerwear such as coats and hoodies may NOT be worn inside during the school day.
+Sandals, boots, or high heels of any kind are not permitted.
+Shoelaces must be tied at all times. - Black or brown dress shoes may be worn by both girls and boys.
+Examples are: loafers, mary-janes, oxfords, closed toe shoes.
+Sandals, boots, or high heels of any kind are not permitted.
+Shoelaces must be tied at all times. - Outerwear such as coats and hoodies may NOT be worn inside during the school day.
 Only official Immaculata embroidered sweaters, sweatshirts, and fleece jackets may be worn indoors.
-Long- sleeved shirts under short-sleeved uniform shirts are not allowed.
-Students should wear the uniform long-sleeved polo or outerwear for warmth. - Makeup, bright colored lip gloss, and bright colored nail polish are NOT permitted.
+Long-sleeved shirts under short-sleeved uniform shirts are not allowed.
+Students should wear the uniform long-sleeved polo or outerwear for warmth. - Makeup, colored lip gloss, and colored nail polish are NOT permitted.
 For girls, modest nail length and color are permissible. - Jewelry should be limited to one watch, one ring, and a simple cross or holy medal on a thin silver or gold chain.
 Watches with a beeping device should be silenced during the school day.
 Girls may wear only one pair of stud earrings (one in each ear).

-- Boys are not permitted to wear earrings.
+Boys are not permitted to wear earrings.
 No Fitbits, Apple watches or smart watches of any kind.
 Students with medical needs will provide documentation from a medical professional. - Hats of any kind are NOT to be worn in the building.
 Girls' uniform headbands or a neutral-colored headbands (no wider than 1") are permissible.
 Head scarves or costume headbands are not allowed. - Hair should be neat, well-groomed, and kept away from the eyes and face.
 Girls' and boys' extreme hairstyles, cuts, or color are NOT permitted.
+The administration reserves the right to determine what is acceptable. - The Immaculata school uniform is a requirement for both in-person and online students during the 2022-23 school year.
+This consistency will help our students continue to live the IC Way of Life as members of the ICS community even during periods of virtual learning.

-The administration reserves the right to determine what is acceptable. - Face-Coverings may be solid or multi-colored, and ICS uniform face-coverings, sold by Land's End, will be available for purchase (optional).
-Words, images, and messaging are prohibited on face-coverings.
+• Face-Coverings: Face-coverings may be solid or multi-colored, and ICS uniform facecoverings, sold by Land's End, will be available for purchase (optional).
+Words, images and messaging are prohibited on face-coverings.